A new attack surface has emerged

 What actually matters now

-They are the ones that are easiest for the system to evaluate, compare, and justify.
+The companies that win in this environment are the ones that are easiest for the system to evaluate, compare, and justify.

 That requires a different kind of work.
 It means making category placement unambiguous, tying strengths to specific decision contexts, and structuring information in a way that aligns with how systems construct comparisons.
 It means reducing ambiguity, not increasing volume.